Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

 - >File>New Image>Image from Folder

-- Next, you need to put your password to encrypt it
+- Next, you need to enter your password to encrypt it

 - It will take time to complete, depending on size of the file

-- After compilation, your folder will look like this, it's basically an image for your folder.
+- After compilation, your folder will look like this; it’s an image for your folder.

-This is how you can Encrypt the whole folder In macOS by using Disk Utility.
+This is how you can Encrypt the whole folder In macOS using encrypt Disk Utility.
 Just put your password and decrypt the drive, the encrypted image will stay as it is, but it will create another folder on the same spot.
-You can download stuff from it and put it in others if you want.
-But the encrypted image will contain the same thing which you put in the first place.
+You can download stuff from it and put it in others.
+But the encrypted image will contain the same thing you put in the first place.

 Conclusion

-If you did everything correctly, your files and folders will be encrypted!
+If you do everything correctly, your files and folders will be encrypted!